safacanmetin/python/README.md

 first line input (N) is the size of our array which is in second line of input

-The code:

-- reverse list
+- list&array -> reverse list
-- print the array list values as they are transformed to a tuple which has string values inside.
+- consecutive1's -> how many consecutive 1s in a binary number